Timboslice003/30-Day-Chart-Challenge-2022/README.md

 All code and outputs for the 2022 #30DayChartChallenge

 # Acknowledgements
-I used data from NFLfastR, NFLverse, CFBfastR, Pro Football Reference, sportsoddshistory.com, and Pro Football Focus.
+I used data from NFLverse, CFBfastR, Pro Football Reference, sportsoddshistory.com, and Pro Football Focus.

 Some of these data sources require a subscription or API key.
 Excel files used